joffrey-bion/krossbow/README.md

 ## Supported STOMP features

-Most of the [STOMP 1.2](https://stomp.github.io/index.html) specification's SHOULDs and MUSTs are implemented:
+All of the [STOMP 1.2](https://stomp.github.io/index.html) specification is implemented and supported:

 - All STOMP frames, including `ACK`/`NACK` and transactions
 - Custom headers where the protocol allows them